HenDGS/Rest/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Project to reimplement the [Pyro] middleware project in the REST architecture.
+Uses FastAPI for SSE and Flask for the REST API.

 Development of a product inventory management system.
 Use Rest to provide communication between processes.
 Methods available in the stock management system: